UCLM-ARCO/uclm-arco.github.io/recipes/content/programming_icec_in_x86.md

 	$(RM) $(TARGET) $(SLICE).h
 {{< /code >}}

 As you can see, the two main files that are produce with this Makefile are the **header file** (in this case `st.h`) with the IceC interfaces and the executable.
-In order to obatin the executable, we have to link our source code with some **object files of IceC**.
-Because of the previous `vpath`, `make` will see the .o files like a prerequisites and will search the .c files in the paths that we indicated producing the object files and compiling the program.
+In order to obtain the executable, we have to link our source code with some **object files of IceC**.
+Because of the previous `vpath`, `make` will see the .o files like a prerequisites and will search the .c files in the paths that we indicated, producing the object files and compiling the program.

 The entire Makefile will be the following.